awsdocs/amazon-comprehend-developer-guide/doc_source/guidelines-and-limits.md

 ## Targeted sentiment<a name="limits-targeted-sentiment"></a>

 Targeted sentiment supports only asynchronous analysis jobs\.
-Jobs created with the [StartTargetedSentimentDetectionJob](API_StartTargetedSentimentDetectionJob.md) operation have the following limits:
+Jobs created with the [StartTargetedSentimentDetectionJob](API_StartTargetedSentimentDetectionJob.md) operation have the following quotas\.

 **Targeted sentiment detection \- inference \(StartTargetedSentimentDetectionJob\)**